ahlexrull/Webtek-S.Y-2016-2017-Midterms-/README - Needed to accomplish.txt

 * Status of the assignment (Done)
 * Countdown of the assignment (simultaneous countdown)
 * The user must be able to edit or delete previously saved assignments or CS..
+* Chart for the class standing of the student.